Worried about dementia? Don’t go it alone

 If you notice any cognitive changes, or are just concerned about the possibility, you should talk to your primary care physician about it.

-A new state law that takes effect next year will require that physicians, physician assistants and nurses in Massachusetts have training in detection, diagnosis and treatment of Alzheimer’s and other dementias to obtain or renew their license.
+A new state law requires that physicians, physician assistants and nurses in Massachusetts have training in detection, diagnosis and treatment of Alzheimer’s and other dementias to obtain or renew their license.